On Distributionally Robust Multistage Convex Optimization: Data-driven Models and Performance: Numerical Experiments

-First, it is easy to check that if we \(C_{t,j}^a,C_{t,j}^b\) (resp.\ \(D_{t,j}\)) are deterministic, then Assumption~\ref{assum:ConvexUncertaintyCost} (resp.\ Assumption~\ref{assum:ConcaveUncertaintyCost}) is satisfied so we are able to apply the SSSO implementations discussed in Sections~\ref{sec:Algorithm:ConvexSingleStageSubproblem} and~\ref{sec:Algorithm:ConcaveSingleStageSubproblem}.
-Second, as the bounds \(B_j^{l,-},B_j^{l,+}\) do not change with \(t\) and all orders can be rejected (i.e., \(y_{t,j}^r=D_{t,j}\) is feasible for all \(j\in\calJ\)), we see that the problem~\eqref{eq:InventoryProblem} has relatively complete recourse.
-Third, the Lipschitz constant of the value functions \(Q_t(\cdot;\xi_t)\) is uniformly bounded by \(\sum_{j\in\calJ}C_j^r\), so Proposition~\ref{prop:LipschitzRegularization} can be applied here if we set the regularization factors to be sufficiently large \(M_t\ge\sum_{j\in\calJ}C_j^r\).
+First, as long as the demand $D_{t,1},\dots,D_{t,J}$ are bounded from above, the internal variables $y_t$ is constrained in a compact set $\calY_t$, so the defined $f_t$ fits into our formulation~\eqref{eq:MDRO-ExtensiveForm} as discussed in Example~\ref{ex:ConstrainedFormulation}.
+Second, it is easy to check that if \(C_{t,j}^a,C_{t,j}^b\) (resp.\ \(D_{t,j}\)) are deterministic, then Assumption~\ref{assum:ConvexUncertaintyCost} (resp.\ Assumption~\ref{assum:ConcaveUncertaintyCost}) is satisfied so we are able to apply the SSSO implementations discussed in Sections~\ref{sec:Algorithm:ConvexSingleStageSubproblem} and~\ref{sec:Algorithm:ConcaveSingleStageSubproblem}.
+Third, as the bounds \(B_j^{l,-},B_j^{l,+}\) do not change with \(t\) and all orders can be rejected (i.e., \(y_{t,j}^r=D_{t,j}\) is feasible for all \(j\in\calJ\)), we see that the problem~\eqref{eq:InventoryProblem} has relatively complete recourse.
+Fourth, the Lipschitz constant of the value functions \(Q_t(\cdot;\xi_t)\) is uniformly bounded by \(\sum_{j\in\calJ}C_j^r\), so Proposition~\ref{prop:LipschitzRegularization} can be applied here if we set the regularization factors to be sufficiently large \(M_t\ge\sum_{j\in\calJ}C_j^r\).
 Besides, the Lipschitz continuity guarantees the in-sample adjustable conservatism by Theorem~\ref{thm:InSampleConservatism}.
 Last, since all state variables are bounded, together with the above observation, we know by Theorem~\ref{thm:CDDPComplexityBound} that Algorithm~\ref{alg:ConsecutiveDualDP} would always converge on our inventory problem~\eqref{eq:InventoryProblem}.